PrincessMadMath/helloworld-everything/content/post/programming/web/gulp_starter_pack.md

 The purpose of npm is to shared small block of code solving a problem (called package).

-> OK but what consists of a package?_
+> FMORR: OK but what consists of a package?_

 Well, it is simple a directory where you find a package.json file.